Alan Maybury

-Alan Paul Maybury (born 8 August 1978) is an Irish professional football manager and former player who currently manages Scottish League Two club Stirling Albion.
+Alan Paul Maybury (born 8 August 1978) is an Irish professional football manager and former player.

 Maybury was a defender, who could play in either full-back position.
 He played for Leeds United, Reading, Crewe Alexandra, Heart of Midlothian, Leicester City, Aberdeen, Colchester United, St Johnstone, Hibernian and Falkirk while also representing the Republic of Ireland, earning ten international caps between 1998 and 2005.

 Maybury began management with Edinburgh City in March 2022, achieving promotion to Scottish League One.
-He was appointed manager of Stirling Albion in June 2024.
+He then managed Stirling Albion from June 2024 to April 2026.

 Playing career

 Leeds United

 Maybury was born in Dublin.
 As a youngster he was linked to Rangers and was anecdotally the first player from the Republic of Ireland to be offered a youth contract.
 However, he decided to start his senior career at Leeds United.
 Maybury played for the Republic of Ireland national under-19 football team at the 1996 UEFA European Under-18 Football Championship finals in Luxembourg.
 At Leeds he occasionally deputised for compatriot Gary Kelly in the right-back berth but predominantly spent his time in the reserves.
 In spite of his lack of competitive football during this period, he attained two caps for Republic of Ireland in friendly internationals.

 In an attempt to gain experience of regular first-team action, Maybury spent spells on loan at Reading and Crewe between 1999 and 2001.
 Returning to Elland Road, he also played in Leeds' 3–3 draw with Lazio in the UEFA Champions League, during which he suffered a serious knee injury due to a horror tackle by Pavel Nedvěd.